filipe-silva/FireflyIII.Net/generated/docs/WebhooksApi.md

 <a id="getsinglewebhookmessage"></a>
 # **GetSingleWebhookMessage**
-> WebhookMessageSingle GetSingleWebhookMessage (int id, int messageId)
+> WebhookMessageSingle GetSingleWebhookMessage (string id, int messageId)

 Get a single message from a webhook.